strinsberg/lt64-asm/README.md

 # Usage

 The standalone jar for the program can be downloaded from the release page.
 This should work on any computer with a JVM.
+Note that the jar has a bit of a startup wait for the JVM.
+The actual compilation of small programs is fast, but the startup is slow.

 The following command will assemble a correct lt64-asm file into a binary that can run on the VM.
 The `-o` flag gives the output name of the binary.
 If it is not provided the file will be named `a.ltb`.
 ```